By Brian Vaszily, Founder of Purity Woods. This article includes links to a Purity Woods product that Brian created.

 In part because retinol is such a strong ingredient, one of its biggest downsides is the possibility that it will significantly irritate your skin.

 Known side effects of using retinol or retinoids include redness, peeling skin, irritation, burning or stinging, and dryness.
-Some of these side effects are considered “normal” while your skin adjusts to new usage of retinol and are expected to go away with time.
+Some of these side effects are considered “normal” while your skin adjusts to the new usage of retinol and are expected to go away with time.
 But the irritation doesn’t go away for everyone, and can instead worsen the more you use retinol.

 If you are someone who is especially sensitive to retinol, you may experience even more serious side effects like blistering skin or discoloration.